 Greek desert wines

-In Greece, it is forbidden to add sugar to wines, so this is the natural alternative, making a concentrated, full-bodied wine which is great for drinking at the end of a meal with cheese or fruit.
+In Greece, it is forbidden to add sugar to wines, so this is the natural alternative.
+This makes a concentrated, full-bodied wine which is great for drinking at the end of a meal with cheese or fruit.

-If you have a hire car, it’s well worth paying the Oenolpi winery a visit at Macherado, or you can visit their wine shop in Zante town, on the main shopping street.
-If you visit in the mornings, you should find either Timotheos or Christina-Maria there and happy to give you a wine tasting and a tour of the winery.
+If you have a hire car, it’s well worth paying the Oenolpi winery a visit at Macherado.
+If you visit in the mornings, you should find either Timotheos or Christina-Maria there.
+They will be happy to give you a wine tasting and a tour of the winery.
 You can always call ahead to be on the safe side.

 I also shot some video at the winery which I hope you enjoy below